- Library Computer Use

 If an item is returned damaged or has been lost by a patron, the patron will be charged replacing that item.

 Free public WiFi is available throughout the library during normal business hours.
 No password is required.
 It is not a secured network.
+WiFi / wireless printing is not available at this time.

 Library Computer Use